andreyorst/powerline.kak/README.md

   value of `modelinefmt`.
 - `powerline-toggle-module` - toggle one of powerline modules `on` and `off`.
 - `powerline-separator` - change separators of the powerline.kak.
 In order to use powerline icons you need powerline compatible font.
-This is full list of supported separators:
+Note that, at present, this only sets the separator for the current buffer.
+This is the full list of supported separators:
   - ASCII separators: `ascii-arrow`, `ascii-triangle`, `ascii-triangle-inverted`.